spessasus/SpessaSynth/README.md

 - Visualization of the played sequence with effects like visual pitch bend and note on effects
 - Playable keyboard with various sizes
 - Integrated controller for the synthetizer with a lot of options
+- Mobile friendly ~the ui, not the synthesizer~
 - Mutliple languages support, currently: english, polish, japanese
 - `Web MIDI API` support (Enables physical MIDI devices to be used with the program)
 - [WebMidiLink](https://www.g200kg.com/en/docs/webmidilink/) support